wpmetabox/docs/_docs/extensions/mb-frontend-submission.md

 ### Query string

-You can populate a shortcode attribute via the query string by appending the dynamic population parameter for the attribute to the end of your form URL along with your custom value.
+You can populate post ID for the shortcode via the query string by appending the dynamic population parameter for the attribute to the end of your form URL along with your custom value.

 ```
 http://siteurl.com/form-url/?rwmb_frontend_field_post_id=123
 ```

-The query parameter is `rwmb_frontend_field_{$attribute}`.
+The query parameter is `rwmb_frontend_field_post_id`.

-Assuming that a frontend form is on the page at this URL, then the `post_id` attribute would be populated with the value `123`.
+Note that *only* post ID is supported for populating via query string since version 2.2.0.

 ### Hooks